 - Responsible for strategic planning for HR and IT and takes a lead role in the management of the College's reception desks

-- Responsible for Employment Law and Data Protection compliance for the College.
+- Responsible for Employment Law and General Data Protection Regulations compliance for the College.
 Has an operational responsibility to oversee all aspects of College life to make sure departments work in harmony with each other.
 Coordinates projects with an eye to ensure all elements are considered: from members to staff and external events to the impact on services provided

 - Has line management responsibility for the College’s HR, IT and Reception services